Global and local properties of finite groups with only finitely many central units in their integral group ring: Notation and Preliminaries

-We briefly mention certain classes of groups that are related to \cut\ groups.
-An element $x \in G$ is called \emph{quadratic} if $[\QQ(x):\QQ] = 2$, and, dually a character $\chi$ is called \emph{quadratic} if $[\QQ(\chi):\QQ] = 2$.
-If every irreducible character of $G$ is either rational or quadratic, then it is said to be \emph{quadratic rational}.
+We briefly mention certain classes of groups that are closely related to \cut\ groups.
+A character $\chi$ of $G$ is called \emph{quadratic} if $[\QQ(\chi):\QQ] = 2$.
+If every irreducible character of the group $G$ is either rational or quadratic, then it is said to be \emph{quadratic rational}.
 Following \cite{CD10}, an element $x\in G$ is called \emph{semi-rational in $G$}, if there exists an integer $m$ such that $x^j \sim x$ or $x^j \sim x^m$ for every $j \in \ZZ$ coprime to $o(x)$ and $x$ is called \emph{inverse semi-rational in $G$}, if $m=-1$, i.e., $x^j \sim x$ or $x^j \sim x^{-1}$ for every such $j$.
 The group $G$ is called \emph{(inverse) semi-rational} if every element of $G$ is (inverse) semi-rational in $G$.
+From the definition it is clear that rational groups are inverse semi-rational.